 Experts say, if you have a weak immune system, you’re more at risk of experiencing yeast infections in menopause.
 And unfortunately for us ladies, candida is more common in women than in men.
 Statistics says 75% of women develop vaginal candida infection at least once in their lifetime.Yeast Infections are the Cheesiest!
 Click To Tweet

 How Does Yeast Infections in Menopause Develop?

 Vaginal infections are common before periods and throughout menopause.
-Lifestyle may have an influence in this, but do you know that hormones have a lot do with it?
+Lifestyle may influence this, but do you know that hormones have a lot to do with it?

 Highs and lows in estrogen are one of the few reasons why you may experience candida overgrowth in menopause.
 A study from Iowa in 2000 shares that estrogen actually loves to nurture candida.
 Another research from the University of Illinois backs this up.
 It explains that estradiol (a kind of estrogen released during menopause) supports the formation of candida in the body.

 If you have estrogen dominance (ED) (when estrogen becomes dominant because of decreasing progesterone), your chances of candida overgrowth in menopause may increase.